-If constructed, Pacific NorthWest LNG would provide approximately $1 billion a year in total new tax revenue for local, provincial and federal governments.
+If constructed, Pacific NorthWest LNG would provide more than $1 billion a year in total new tax revenue for local, provincial and federal governments.

 Pacific NorthWest LNG plans to be in Port Edward and Prince Rupert for many years.
 That’s why we’ve committed to helping build strong communities in a tangible and meaningful way by volunteering at or contributing to local organizations that support important social and community causes.
 Some examples of community organizations and events we’ve supported include:

 - Northwest Science and Innovation Society

 - 2013 and 2014 All Native Basketball Tournament